 Almost all councils have adopted targets for renewable energy and/or policies for net zero emissions by certain dates, with some investing in multiple large solar installations, purchasing green power, and transitioning their fleet to hybrid and electric vehicles.
 Byron Council has a 100% carbon neutral electricity agreement, thereby offsetting nearly 100% of electricity emissions.
 Rous County Council generates enough solar power to run their administrative premises.

-The following graph show emissions by source for each council street lighting emissions due to LED retrofits.
+The following graph show emissions by source for each council

 General trends show: